10% discount on remaining stays between now and the end of October 2023 (1 night stay minimum).

 The bedroom will be a blissful relaxation space with its generous proportions and super king bed along with antiques and fine period detailing.

-The surrounding landscape will be an inspiration for many, and a complimentary tour of the castle is also available to guests during their stay.
+The surrounding landscape will be an inspiration for many, and a tour of the castle can be arranged at additional charge on request.

-Should you wish to go the extra mile, the castle can also arrange an exclusive private tour with a member of the Maitland family, as well as spa packages, flowers, and catering which can be tailored to your individual requirements.
+Should you wish to go the extra mile, the castle can also arrange an exclusive private tour with a member of the Maitland family, as well as spa packages, flowers, and catering which can be tailored to your individual requirements (at additional cost).

 For larger groups, the whole of the South Wing can be booked incorporating all five apartments allowing up to sixteen people to stay at the castle.
 Guests who book the South Wing will also get exclusive use of the Victorian kitchen so the whole party can dine together.